What does an Addiction Counselor in District Of Columbia do? What is Their Job Role?

 - Referrals to other health and social service channels

-- Counselors will work closely with patients, helping them make decisions about their care.
+- Marriage and family counselors will work closely with patients, helping them make decisions about their care.
 Here, it’s imperative that the patient understand the pros and cons of each treatment option—i.e. in-patient vs. outpatient, what the detox process looks like, setting up a schedule that works for them, etc.

 - Help patients schedule appointments both for treatment and other responsibilities